IRS Form 1040-ES: Complete Guide to Estimated Tax Payments

 |---|---|---|

-| January 1 - March 31 | April 15, 2024 | 1 |
+| January 1 - March 31 | April 15, 2026 | 1 |

-| April 1 - May 31 | June 17, 2024* | 2 |
+| April 1 - May 31 | June 15, 2026 | 2 |

-| June 1 - August 31 | September 16, 2024* | 3 |
+| June 1 - August 31 | September 15, 2026 | 3 |

-| September 1 - December 31 | January 15, 2025 | 4 |
+| September 1 - December 31 | January 15, 2027* | 4 |

-- Calculate expected deductions and credits
+- Calculate expected deductions and credits.

-- Subtract anticipated withholding from wages/pensions
+- Subtract anticipated withholding from wages or pensions.

-- Adjust payments as needed if income changes
+- Adjust payments as needed if income changes during the year.

 Electronic Payments